This Bhutan Travel Guide is all you need, to know top places to see, how to travel, how much to spend during your festival and more.

 Though any time of the year is the best time to travel to Bhutan, particularly the popular Thimpu and Paro since it’s a Himalayan country and the weather is generally cold due to high altitudes.

-Having said that, you can avoid a holiday in Bhutan between the months of November and March if you hate cold.
+Having said that, you can avoid a holiday in Bhutan between November and March if you hate cold.

 What Is The Cost of Travelling In Bhutan